Teaching hours per week:

 Year Groups 1 – 4 have a total of 21 hours per week.
 A normal school day is therefore Monday to Thursday 8.45am to 14.30pm and Fridays 8.45am to 14.30pm.

-Year Groups 3 and 4 share a classroom and a class teacher.
-The pupils in Year Groups 1 to 4 are given a weekly plan and homework plan every Monday.
+Years 3 and 4 share a classroom and a dedicated class teacher.
+The pupils in years 1 to 4 are given a weekly plan and homework plan every Monday.
 These contain information for pupils and parents/guardians about what the pupils are working on in School, as well as their homework for the week.
 Currently we are establishing Office 365 as our School Web portal and this information will also be uploaded onto this website when it is ready.

 How do we work in Year Groups 1 and 2?

 Year Groups 1 and 2 work closely together in the majority of subjects and activities.
 Most of the time there are two teachers present, which allows for more differentiated teaching.

 How do we work in Year Groups 3 and 4?